Image by Paul Brennan from Pixabay

 Nonlinear Growth Dynamics

-The organizations I’ve worked with have been highly dynamic and complex, experiencing growth and transformation in ways that are rarely linear.
-They evolve through both organic and inorganic change, each introducing distinct architectural challenges.
+The organizations I worked with were also highly dynamic and nonlinear.
+They evolved through both organic and inorganic change, and each type introduced distinct architectural challenges.

 Image by Pexels from Pixabay